IBM/platinum-demos/docs/_includes/integration/integration-prepartion.md

 To copy the repository you will need to have the Git CLI on your machine.
 If you don’t have it, follow the installation steps described in this page, based on your operating system.

-1. To download the scripts to run the demo, create a directory, and from there run the following command:
+1. To download the scripts to install the demo, create a new directory, change to this newly created directory, and run the following command:

    ```git clone {{ page.gitHubUrl }}```